-The LFIT Anatomic femoral heads manufactured before 2012 are experiencing a higher than expected failure rate, and the company has issued a voluntary recall of the medical devices.
-The defect can result in immense pain, mobility issues, broken bones, cobalt poisoning, chromium toxicity, metallosis, and complete hip revision surgery.
+The LFIT Anatomic femoral heads manufactured before 2012 have been recalled as a result of a defect that can result in immense pain, mobility issues, broken bones, cobalt poisoning, chromium toxicity, metallosis, and complete hip revision surgery.

 The Rejuvenate and ABG II Modular hip systems were recalled several years ago because the devices were corroding within the bodies of patients.
 The corrosion occurs at the modular-neck joint, and can cause muscle and bone loss.
 A global settlement has been reached in regard to these specific devices.